 New Online Courses

-This April, we're offering a slate of five new online courses to enjoy from home.
-As you can see, we'll have a different course running every day of the week.
+This spring, we're offering new online courses to enjoy from home.
+As you can see, we'll have courses running every day of the week.

 Wednesdays, 1 – 3pm